-On behalf of the Board of Directors, I am pleased to present our Annual Report and Audited Financial Statements of Hong Leong Financial Group Berhad (“HLFG” or “the Group”) for the ﬁnancial year (“FY”) ended 30 June 2022.
+On that note, I am pleased to present our Annual Report and Audited Financial Statements of Hong Leong Financial Group Berhad (“HLFG” or “the Group”) for the ﬁnancial year (“FY”) ended 30 June 2023.

 REVIEW OF THE YEAR’S PERFORMANCE